 You are invited to imagine your city as the safest city in the world for bees

 For The Love of Bees is a living social sculpture that imagines Auckland as the safest city in the world for bees and all pollinators.
 Our project offers opportunities for businesses, students, individuals, schools, community gardens, brand partners and beekeepers to collaborate and produce a vision that will live on through the city of Auckland for years to come.
-Become a collaborator today!
+Become a collaborator today by filling in this volunteer form:

 Our mission is to empower citizens with the knowledge and skills so they can co-create a city that is truly safe for bees and pollinators, which will consequently be a city safe for microbes, humans and the entire ecosystem.
 The City Bee Collaboration will inspire and educate Aucklanders by pollinating the idea that everything in nature is connected.
 Our seemingly small loving actions towards nature and each other are powerful - they radiate and create a ripple effect that sweeps across our city and eventually our planet.